See below how Design glass solutions by Saint-Gobain can contribute to LEED V4 criteria: Daylight.

 - Glass can even be used as flooring (LITE-FLOOR) and enables light to enter the building from the top and permeate through all floors; and

 - As a decoration, mirrors contribute to daylight by reflecting sunlight.
-With its ability to capture and reflect light, MIRALITE REVOLUTION is ideal for use in all rooms in the home, but particularly where there is a need to compensate for a lack of light or space.
+With its ability to capture and reflect light, MIRALITE PURE is ideal for use in all rooms in the home, but particularly where there is a need to compensate for a lack of light or space.

 Double-glazed units with fully-integrated system including a movable blind embedded in the cavity of an insulated glass unit.

 Glass flooring made from laminated safety glass used to create transparent floor and allow light to enter the area below.

 A laminated glass with a liquid crystal film allowing immediate switching from translucent to transparent, for more privacy.

 An anti-reflective coated glass combining a very high transparency levels and very low residual reflectance, for improved visibility.